How Many People Own & Hold Bitcoin?

 - Many people don't move bitcoins off the exchange.
 Many people use centralized services and never create a Bitcoin wallet.

-So, the total number of Bitcoin owners depends on how we want to define "own".
-If owning bitcoin means storing at least $1 worth of it it in a Bitcoin wallet you own, there can't be more than ~20.5 million owners.
+So, the total number of people who own Bitcoin depends on how we want to define "own".
+If owning bitcoin means storing at least $1 worth of it in a Bitcoin wallet you own, there can't be more than ~30.5 million owners.

-With one study suggesting ~25 million cryptocurrency traders outside the USA & Europe, it seems quite likely there are like over 100 million owners of bitcoins.
+With one study suggesting ~25 million cryptocurrency traders outside the USA & Europe(3), it seems quite likely there are over 100 million owners of bitcoins.

 If true, it means about 1.3% of the world's population owns bitcoin.